The topic lensIssue · 13 divisions tagged · 15 parties active

 3 Feb 2026Universal Credit (Removal of Two Child Limit) Bill: Second Reading

-Aye: Support removing the two-child limit on Universal Credit, allowing families to receive welfare support for all their children and reducing child poverty · No: Oppose removing the two-child limit, arguing it encourages personal responsibility and that the state should not subsidise choices to have larger families
+Aye: Support removing the two-child limit on Universal Credit, lifting around 300,000 children out of poverty at an estimated cost of £3 billion a year by 2029/30. · No: Oppose removing the two-child limit, arguing the state should not subsidise larger families and that individuals should take financial responsibility for decisions about family size.

 459106Yes